New EBA guidelines

 Conclusion

-The new EBA guidelines mark a clear trend towards a stronger link between money laundering prevention and sanctions compliance.
-For institutions, this means expanding their internal control systems and closely dovetailing the responsibilities of money laundering and sanctions officers.
-This development will be continued by the EU AML Regulation.
-Early implementation of the requirements is advisable - not only with regard to regulatory requirements, but also to minimise liability risks in the management or supervisory body.
+The new EBA guidelines signal a clear shift toward a stronger integration of AML and sanctions compliance.
+For institutions, this means expanding internal control systems and more closely aligning the responsibilities of AML and sanctions officers.
+This trend will continue with the implementation of the EU AML Regulation.
+Early implementation is advisable — not only to meet regulatory expectations, but also to minimise liability risks for management and supervisory bodies.

-Note: For a detailed analysis, see the article by our experts Markus Haufellner, Dr Lars Haffke and Emilie Heinrichs in the BKR (Haufellner/Haffke/Heinreichs, "Aktuelle Entwicklungen im Geldwäscherecht", Zeitschrift für Bank und Kapitalmarktrecht (BKR), 2025, 392)
+Note: For an in-depth legal analysis, see the article by our experts Markus Haufellner, Dr. Lars Haffke and Emilie Heinrichs in BKR: Haufellner/Haffke/Heinrichs, “Current developments in anti-money laundering law”, Bank- und Kapitalmarktrecht (BKR), 2025, p.
+392.

 Latest news